 Optical fibers (or fiber optic cables) are cables which transmit light efficiently along an extremely thin glass (silica) or plastic fiber.
 Light travels down the cable due to total internal reflection.
 There is relatively low loss of signal over large distances at specific wavelengths.
 Optical fibers are often used in telecommunications or data communication.
 However, they can also be useful in spectroscopy as they can transfer light efficiently between modular spectroscopy elements with little attenuation.

 Using optical fibers can help you ensure that the maximum amount of light reaches your sample.
 They are also reduce alignment issues when setting up your spectrometer and can act as a waveguide for signal emitted or transmitted by your sample.
 In many cases, using optical fibers can also significantly improve your signal-to-noise ratio.
-This is especially important if you are using a modular spectrometer like the Ossila Optical Spectrometer.
+This is especially important if you are using a modular spectrometer like the Ossila USB Spectrometer.
 It's for this reason that these compact, modular spectrometers are sometimes referred to as fiber optic spectrometers.

 What are Optical Fibers?